Galvant/antiAFK_firmware/README.md

 --------

 Period, variance, and the key set can all be changed by the user via the virtual serial port.
 The easiest way for most will be to use the serial monitor built into the Arduino IDE.
+Most users will find that the defaults are sufficient for most's needs.

 period:10000